jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

   type: action.sync-entities
   options:
     provider: DATA_PROVIDER_REST
 # Add the expression for the dynamic sync-entities in the specified format.
-The array uses the full datasource
+# The array uses the full datasource.
     entities: |
       =$map(@ctx.action.parameters.datasource, function($item) {
         $.{